microfleet/core/README.md

  * express (make sure you also do `npm i express -S`)
  * restify (make sure you also do `npm i restify -S`)
+ * hapi (make sure you also do `npm i hapi -S`, also additional dependencies may be required, for example if you want to use some of hapi's plugins)

 #### Peer dependencies